Q. If one family member needs care, do they have to meet the family deductible?

 A. Ever since 2016, no. And even before that, the answer was usually no.

 Prior to 2016, family plans could have aggregate deductibles and out-of-pocket maximums (OOPMs), or they could have embedded individual deductibles and OOPMs.
 With an aggregate deductible, you have to meet the full family deductible before any of your after-deductible benefits kick in, even if it’s just one family member with claims.
 And the OOPM is one total for the whole family, even if just one family member has claims.

 But with embedded deductibles, there are individual deductibles built into the family deductible, and each family member is only required to meet the individual deductible before after-deductible benefits kick in for that family member.
 Once the amounts paid towards individual deductibles meets the total family deductible for the year, everyone in the family is eligible for after-deductible benefits for the rest of the year (on plans like this, the OOPM is also embedded for each person on the plan).

 Most health insurance plans already used embedded deductibles and OOPMs prior to 2016.
 But if you want to contribute to a health savings account (HSA), you need to have an HSA-qualified high deductible health plan (HDHP).
-And prior to 2016, most HDHPs had aggregate deductibles.
+And prior to 2016, some HDHPs had aggregate deductibles.